fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 -->
 # OpenTestFactory Integration test harness

-Main principle : the harness is based on the Junit framework.
+Main principle: the harness is based on the Junit framework.
 It uses [MockServer](https://www.mock-server.com/mock_server/getting_started.html#request_properties_matchers) to setup a mock listening for callbacks from the system under test.
-As an outline, an integration test case consists in :
+As an outline, an integration test case consists in:

 1. Setting up expected answers using the ExpectedOutputReceiver instance provided by the test class
 2. Sending one or more (most of the time only one, seeing as you're trying to test a well defined test case) messages to the SUT using one of the dedicated sendTestMessage/sendTemplatedTestMessage test class methods.
-5. Asking the test harness to check that received request conform to expectations.
+5. Asking the test harness to check that received requests conform to expectations.

 Sent and expected messages are referenced as test resource names pointing to text resources from the src/test/resource test.
 These test resources  are expected to be json payloads.